mk-fg/python-onedrive/README.md

 support.

-Underlying HTTP protocol implementation module - requests - of versions earlier than 0.14.0 might have an issue with that (later version can either work around it or patched in this module).
+Underlying HTTP protocol implementation module - requests - of versions earlier than 0.14.0 might have an issue with that (later versions can either work around it or patched in this module).

-So be sure to use requests 0.14.0 or higher - ideally, 1.0.0 or later versions, where no dirty workarounds are necessary.
+So be sure to use requests 0.14.0 or higher - ideally 1.0.0 or later versions, where no dirty workarounds are necessary.

 For more details see these links: